KBurov/TradeAdvisor/docs/setup-windows-wsl.md

   docker compose --env-file ../../.env.local up -d
   ```
 - Never commit `.env.local` to GitHub — it’s already ignored via `.gitignore`.
-  Similarly, `.venv/` (Python virtual environment) and `data/` (service volumes for MinIO, MLflow, Kafka)
+- Similarly, `.venv/` (Python virtual environment) and `data/` (service volumes for MinIO, MLflow, Kafka)
-  are also ignored to avoid polluting the repo.
+  are ignored to avoid polluting the repo.
+- **Exception:** `data/reference/` is version-controlled.
+  It contains seed/reference datasets (e.g., CSVs for instruments, sectors, industries).
+  This folder is committed to Git to ensure migrations and seed scripts have reproducible inputs.

 ---